jonathan-elize/dap-info.nvim/README.md

 ### **:DapInfoReloadVirtText**

 Reloads virtual text revealing information about breakpoints within current buffer.
 (Essentially the same as running `DapInfoClearVirtText` and `DapInfoShowVirtText` one after another)

-## Issues

-- There seems to be a bug when trying to show the info for a breakpoint when using `DapInfoPrevBp` or `DapInfoNextBp` where the data won't show in a popup